Some links in this post may be affiliate links

 Avoid wetting the foliage of your Barberton Senecio and also ensure that there is good air circulation to prevent fungal diseases infestations.

-Ensure that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ensure that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.

-Barberton Groundsel has no need for high humidity.
-Average room humidity is ideal for this plant.
+Barberton Groundsel has no need for extra humidity.
+Average room humidity of 50-55% is ideal for this plant.
 Ensure that there is good air circulation to discourage fungal disease infestations.

-Feed Barberton Groundsel during the growing season with a Cactus and Succulents Fertilizer as per the manufacturer's instructions.
+Feed Barberton Groundsel during the growing season with a balanced, liquid fertilizer as per the manufacturer's instructions.
 This plant is not a heavy feeder so be careful when feeding.

-Do not feed the Succulent Bush Senecio during the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Do not feed in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Barberton Groundsel has a small root system so frequent repotting is not necessary.
 Repot it at the beginning of the growing season only when it becomes crowded in its current pot.